jaltmayerpizzorno/JustUnit/README.md

 `JustUnit.cxx` provides a `main()` that runs through all test methods of all test classes it can see (I do some C++ trickery to compensate for the lack of reflection).

-That 3rd parameter in the assertions is passed to a stream, so you can easily customize the assertion failure message, adding those details about the test you will wish you had once you see a failure.
+That last parameter in the assertions is passed to a stream, so you can easily customize the assertion failure message, adding those details about the test you will wish you had once you see a failure.
 See `JustUnit.hxx` for details.

 It should work with C++11 and later.